idaugherty/CSC233-Project/src/notes.md

 anna
-- backend logic for second page
+- backend logic for second page, including search logic and generating a grocery list
+- added preexisting recipes to recipe book